ivy118/front-end-interview-handbook/contents/javascript-content2.md

 ## Explain how prototypal inheritance works
+When we read a property from object, and it’s missing, JavaScript automatically takes it from the prototype.
+In programming, this is called “prototypal inheritance”.

 inheritance: allows one object to take parts of another object and inherit them as their own.
 Prototype is just an object that another object could inherit from.

 There is a default prototype that things inherit from: Object.prototype, when we create an object, this will be availble to inherit from.